NetworkwithJosh/IT-Project/Powershell/Powershell-Absolute-Fundamental.md

 - Importing the module “unlocks” commands like:
   - `New-ADUser` → create a new user
   - `Get-ADUser` → find a user
   - `New-ADOrganizationalUnit` → create a new OU
+  - `Get-ADComputer` → view computer objects